daleroberts0712/fooble/README.md

-# fooble
+# FOOBLE

 A Search Engine front-end built with CSS and JavaScript.

-CSS is mainly used for the layout.
+CSS is mainly used for the styling of the layout.

 JavaScript is used for the Hamburger menu when on smaller screens.